dr-guangtou/taotie/research/getting_started_cn.md

 - [arxiv.py - Python wrapper for the arXiv API](https://github.com/lukasschwab/arxiv.py)
 - [arXiv LaTeX Cleaner: Easily clean the LaTeX code of your paper to submit to arXiv](https://github.com/google-research/arxiv-latex-cleaner)

-#### SAO/NASA ADS
+#### SAO/NASA天文文献资料库ADS

 - [Tutorial for using the new ADS search](http://adsabs.github.io/help/search/)
 - [Official SAO/NASA ADS github repositories](https://github.com/adsabs)
 - [ads - A Python Module to Interact with NASA's ADS that Doesn't Suck](https://github.com/andycasey/ads)

-## Finding Data
+## 基本的天文数据搜索

 * [SIMBAD Astronomical Database - CDS](http://simbad.u-strasbg.fr/simbad/)
     - The `SIMBAD` astronomical database provides basic data, cross-identifications, bibliography and measurements for astronomical objects outside the solar system.
 * [VizieR Catalog Database](http://vizier.u-strasbg.fr/viz-bin/VizieR)
     - `VizieR` provides the most complete library of published astronomical catalogues -tables and associated data- with verified and enriched data, accessible via multiple interfaces.
 * [Aladin Sky Atlas](https://aladin.u-strasbg.fr/aladin.gml#)
     - `Aladin` is an interactive sky atlas allowing the user to visualize digitized astronomical images or full surveys, superimpose entries from astronomical catalogues or databases, and interactively access related data and information from the Simbad database, the VizieR service and other archives for all known astronomical objects in the field.
 * [NASA/IPAC Extragalactic Database](https://ned.ipac.caltech.edu/)